QuantEcon/lecture-python-programming.myst/lectures/numpy.md

     - When `a -> (2, 2, 2)` and  `b -> (1, 2, 2)`, then broadcasting will expand `b` so that `b -> (2, 2, 2)`.
     - When `a -> (3, 2, 2)` and `b -> (2,)`, then broadcasting will add a dimension to the left so that `b -> (1, 1, 2)`.

-Here are code examples for boardcasting higher dimensional arrays
+Here are code examples for broadcasting higher dimensional arrays

 ```{code-cell} python3
 # a -> (2, 2, 2) and  b -> (1, 2, 2)